janmojzis/pok/forwarder.md

 # Examples

 ## server behind NAT, forwarder has internal and external IP

+Forwarder listens on 2 interfaces.
+The server establishes a connection to the local IP forwarder, and clients connect to the external IP forwarder from the external site.
+The forwarder then forwards the packets from the external site to the internal one.

 ![forwarder internal](img/forwarder-internal-ip.jpg)

 ## server behind NAT, forwarder has only external IP

+Forwarder has only one interface and runs in an external network and has an external IP address.
+The server establishes a connection from the local network to the external forwarders IP.
+This connection is NATed by the edge router, so the connection to the forwarder comes from an external IP:PORT of the router.
+It then forwards client packets from the external network to the NATed connection to the server.

 ![forwarder external](img/forwarder-external-ip.jpg)

 ## server behind NAT, forwarder has only external IP, client also behind NAT